nwneisen/drone-dashboard/README.md

 # Assumptions

 The average drone speed is 48–80 Km/hr.
 Toy and racing drones are available outside of this range but for commercial applications they will probably not be used.
-If we figure for the slowest speed, we find that we need .75 seconds for the drone to move 1 meter.
+If we figure for the slowest speed, we find that we need .075 seconds for the drone to move 1 meter.
 We also know that we want to be able to tell if the drone has been idle for 10 seconds.
 This gives us a range that out update frequency should fall between.
-I chose to go with an update freqeuncy of 1 second as this gives us some buffer space from the lower end, makes the numbers nicer to work with, and will make the dashboard feel responsive for the user.
+I chose to go with an update freqeuncy of 1 second as this gives us buffer space from the lower end, makes the numbers nicer to work with, and will make the dashboard feel responsive for the user.

 # Improvements